 After graduation, the computer scientist moved to Silicon Valley.
-He wanted to create an encryption company.
+He now wanted to create an encryption company.

-Confinity and X.Com started to compete mercilessly against one another, until they decided that the best solution was to merge under the name PayPal.
+Confinity and X.com started to compete mercilessly against one another.
+Finally, they decided that the best solution was to merge under the name PayPal.

-In 2018, 9.9 billion payments were made through Paypal, earning the California-based company $15 billion.
+In 2018, 9.9 billion payments were made through PayPal, earning the California-based company $15 billion.